zfli/TimeTagger-matlab-software/README.md

 This program is stable and reliable.
 It is used in our experiments containing multiphoton coincidence.

 The user guide in Chinese for this program has not yet been translated.
-Please contact the author if necessary.